-If you have a complaint or dispute which has gone through IDRP, but you are still unhappy with the response, you can contact The Pensions Ombudsman (TPO).
+If you have a complaint or dispute which has gone through the appeals process, but you are still unhappy with the response, you can contact The Pensions Ombudsman.
 Contact details can be found under 'useful information and organisations'.

 The Pensions Ombudsman (TPO)